mitojala/test/docs/intro/pole.md

 ![Saveproject2](img/screenshot41.png)

-In this last windows, we select the transformation as our point cloud is not in the same coordinate system as our vectors.
+In this last window, we select the transformation as our point cloud is not in the same coordinate system as our vectors.
 Please use the transformation we created earlier `UTM 35 → GK 26`

  ---